salahnomad/salahnomad.github.io/content/stories-wisdom/olive-trees-and-algorithms/index.md

 **The ultimate confirmation came not from a sales report, but from an email from Nova Scotia, Canada:**

+{{< testimonial-card
+    author="Nadia Tremblay"
+    role="Artisan Formulator & Cultural Entrepreneur"
+    source="Boreal Hammam Skincare, Nova Scotia" >}}
-> *"Salah – your post on Ghassoul clay rituals inspired my 'Boreal Hammam' skincare line, which blends ancient Mi'kmaq botanicals with Moroccan wellness philosophy.
-You turned your crisis into a transatlantic bridge of inspiration."*
+Salah – your post on Ghassoul clay rituals inspired my 'Boreal Hammam' skincare line, which blends ancient Mi'kmaq botanicals with Moroccan wellness philosophy.
+You turned your crisis into a transatlantic bridge of inspiration.
+The principles of {{< glossary-link "Rooted Nomadism" >}} helped me see my own heritage as a source of innovation rather than limitation.
-> **– Nadia, artisan formulator**
+{{< /testimonial-card >}}

 **This was the legacy my olive tree foresaw: wisdom traveling faster than pathogens, sprouting hybrid ideas no supply chain could deliver.** My business had collapsed, but my impact had multiplied exponentially.